Thekapilpatel/test-repo/README.md

 # test-repo
-this is for test purpuse and this is my first repo
+this is for test purpuse and this is my first repo.